 Match Stick method

+Learn How to Protect the MacBook Charger Cable using the match stick method.
 This method reinforces the cable coming out of the MacBook charger.
 You can use this for pretty much any fragile cable though, as it would work well and add support to the wire.

 You will need a knife, some electrical tape, and wooden matchsticks or toothpicks.
 We are going to improve the support of the wire where it exits the power brick, this will reduce, wear and tear.
 Follow these steps to increase the life of your MacBook’s charger cable using this method: